Deciding to refinance student loans as a married couple could be a smart move to improve finances, especially if one spouse has much better credit.

 Pros of Cosigning for a Spouse

 Having a cosigner with a better credit history will increase the likelihood of getting approved.
-Generally, lenders want to see a cosigner with a low debt-to-income ratio, steady income, a history of making on-time payments and a good credit score (at least 620).
-If you are stronger than your spouse in any of these areas, cosigning their student loans can help.
+Generally, lenders want to see a cosigner with a low debt-to-income ratio, steady income, a history of making on-time monthly payments and a good credit score (at least 620).
+If you are stronger than your spouse in any of these areas, cosigning their student loans can help with eligibility.

-Possibility for a better interest rate: Your new interest rate is generally determined by the income and credit of both the borrower and a cosigner.
+Your new interest rate is generally determined by the income and credit of both the borrower and a cosigner.
 (Earnest also evaluates earning potential, education and savings).
-Having a cosigner on the loan also reduces the lender’s risk.
-Adding you as a cosigner could mean a lower interest rate on the new loan, even if you don’t have a better credit score.
+This means including your spouse’s income could help you get a better rate.
+Having a cosigner on the loan also reduces the lender’s risk, making private lenders potentially more likely to approve your application.
 With a lower interest rate, the loan will end up costing you less.

 Sadly, student loans are causing marriage problems, with one in eight divorces blaming student loan debt.
-Refinancing a student loan together, with both of you taking equal ownership of the loan can potentially strengthen your relationship.
+Refinancing a student loan together and helping a spouse with student loan repayment can potentially strengthen your relationship.
 Communicate and create a game plan together for tackling the student loan debt.

 Cons of Cosigning for a Spouse

 While it’s true that on-time payments can help improve your credit score, there will also be negative implications on your credit from a new loan.
 Tacking on this debt is going to increase your debt-to-income ratio, which could make it more challenging to get approved for a mortgage or car loan.
 Consider if it would be best for just one partner to take on the debt, so the other partner’s credit is not impacted.

 Once you cosign a private student loan, including during refinancing student loans, you are just as responsible for repaying it back.
-You are equally responsible to make on-time payments, even if you get divorced and even if there is a prenuptial agreement.
+You are equally responsible to make on-time loan payments, even if you get divorced and even if there is a prenuptial agreement.

 If you’re having financial difficulties and end up missing a payment or going into default, this is going to impact both of your credit scores.